mcneel/developer.rhino3d.com/content/en/guides/grasshopper2/migrating-components-to-gh2/index.md

 - **No more goo.** `GH_Structure<T>` demanded that `T` implemented `IGH_Goo`; `Tree<T>` stores plain values.
 - **Everything is immutable.** Trees, twigs, paths, and pears cannot be modified after creation.
 The GH1 habit of creating an empty structure and appending to it as you go has been replaced by aggregating values in ordinary mutable collections (a `List<T>`, an array) and converting to a twig or tree in a single step at the end.
 - **Meta data exists.** Every item in a twig may carry meta data, and the pear is the unit which keeps a value and its meta data together.
-A `Twig<int>` which contains both metadata and null values will under the hood maintain three separate arrays; `int[]` for the actual values, `bool[]` for the null states, and `MetaData[]` for the meta data.
+A `Twig<int>` which contains both meta data and null values will under the hood maintain three separate arrays; `int[]` for the actual values, `bool[]` for the null states, and `MetaData[]` for the meta data.

 Twigs and trees are not created via constructors; the actual instances are specialised internal implementations chosen based on content (with or without nulls, with or without meta data, value or reference types).
 Instead, all creation goes through the static `Garden` class; the one-stop-shop for growing trees.
 It contains factory methods for a lot of different tree and twig creation methods: `TwigFromList()`, `TwigFromPears()`, `TreeFromArrays()`, `ITreeFromITwigs()`, and dozens more, along with utilities for merging trees, casting between generic and non-generic forms, and comparing pears.

-Modifying existing trees and twigs is often done with instance methods on `ITree`, `Tree<T>`, `ITwig` or `Twig<T>` directly, just remember these methods always return new tree and twig instances, as the existing instance are immutable.
+Modifying existing trees and twigs is often done with instance methods on `ITree`, `Tree<T>`, `ITwig` or `Twig<T>` directly, just remember these methods always return new tree and twig instances, as the existing instances are immutable.

 ## Meta Data